Advertisement

 How to Apply for Section 8 in Suffolk

-To apply for Section 8 or Public Housing assistance in Suffolk, Virginia, you need to submit an application directly to one of the housing authorities listed above during an open enrollment period.
+To apply for housing assistance in Suffolk, Virginia, submit an application directly to Suffolk Redevelopment and Housing Authority, the housing authority serving this area.
+All waitlists are currently closed, but openings happen with as little as 48 hours notice.
 Applications are always free — never pay anyone to apply on your behalf.

 Before applying, gather the following documents for all household members: government-issued photo ID, Social Security cards, birth certificates for minors, proof of income (pay stubs, tax returns, benefit statements), and proof of current address.
+For a family of four in this area, income must be below $53,250/year (Very Low Income threshold) to qualify for most programs.
 Having these ready before a waitlist opens can be the difference between getting on the list and missing the window.

-Most housing authorities in the Suffolk area accept online applications through their official portal.
+Housing programs available in Suffolk include Section 8 Housing Choice Vouchers (HCV), Public Housing, Project-Based Vouchers (PBV).
+Applying to multiple program types simultaneously improves your chances of receiving assistance.
 After submitting, you will be placed on the waiting list based on the date of your application and any applicable preferences (veterans, elderly, disabled, working families, or local residents).
-Wait times in Virginia typically range from 6 months to 5+ years depending on demand.

 Suffolk, Virginia Section 8 Income Limits